What is Pre-Med?

 Types of Medical Practice

 There are three different types of medical practice to consider:

 What should I major in?

 As a pre-med student, you can major in anything.
-There is not a specific major that all pre-med students must have.
-Medical schools only care that you do well in your major and in your pre-med coursework.
+There is no specific major that all pre-med students must have.
+Many pre-med students choose to major in biology, but medical schools only care that you do well in your major and in your pre-med coursework.
 Think about what interests you and what might be a good alternative option to medical school should your plans change.
 Visit the Career Center at UW Bothell if you need help with major selection.